 This process dovetails with the United Kingdom Spending Review which largely sets the overall Scottish budget for each Spending Review period.
-After deduction has been made for the costs of the Scotland Office plus the Scottish Parliamentary Corporate Body and Audit Scotland, the Scottish Government has full discretion to decide how the Scottish budget should be divided between its various portfolios, Non-Ministerial Offices and programmes.
+After deduction has been made for the costs of the Scotland Office plus the Scottish Parliamentary Corporate Body and Audit Scotland, the Scottish Government, subject to the consent of the Scottish Parliament, has discretion to decide how the Scottish budget should be divided between its various portfolios.
+Non-Ministerial Offices and programmes.
 The grant-in-aid necessary to support the agreed budgets of sponsored bodies is authorised by the Scottish Parliament in the annual Budget Act.